bnosac/udpipe.models.ud/README.md

 ...
 ```

+## License

+- The models pubished here are models released under a licence which allow for commercial usage in contrast to the models which are made available at https://github.com/jwijffels/udpipe.models.ud.2.0 (that repository contains a lot more models for many more languages but these were released under a non-commercial license).
+- Each of the models has its own license terms and you are responsible for complying with the license terms applicable to those parts of the models which you use.
+If you do not agree with the license terms, you must stop using these models and destroy all copies that you have obtained.
+- The license for every model included in this repository is specified in the appropriate src/treebank directory.
+- The .R source code which is used to build the models is made available under the Mozilla Public License Version 2.0.
+- The data which is used when constructing the models is data from the respective treebanks available at https://github.com/UniversalDependencies and fastText word vectors released at https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md

-## Reproduce
+## Reproducibility

 In order to reproduce the model, execute the train.R code inside the src/treebank folders.
-The src/treebank folders the R code and the log which was used to generate the model and contains as well accuracy statistics.
+The src/treebank folders contain the R code and the log which was used to generate the model.
+The log contains as well accuracy statistics of the model.
 If you want to contribute, use a similar flow and submit a pull request.
 Please be clear on the license of your model.

-If you want to build a model just proceed as follows (example on dutch)
+If you want to reproduce model building, just proceed as follows (example on dutch) and wait a few hours depending on your CPU power.

 ```
 Rscript src/dutch/train.R > src/dutch/train.log